StatMiller/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a data scientist at Google on the Search team.
 I earned my PhD in the [Department of Statistics](https://www.stat.ncsu.edu/) at North Carolina State University under the direction of [Dr. Brian Reich](https://www4.stat.ncsu.edu/~reich/index.html).
 In graduate school, I developed Bayesian statistical methods for spatial data and applied these methods to a variety of fields including materials and environmental science.
 I am a former [NSF SEAS Fellow](https://www.mse.ncsu.edu/seas/traineeship/#custom-tab-0-aa1e3b4f1a47d8195147da18eb4cd9a4) and won the Francis G. Giesbrecht Award for Statistical Consulting.
-Both of these accomplishments show my love for collaboration and helping others to understand statistics.
+Both of these accomplishments highlight my love for collaboration and helping others to understand statistics.
 Before graduate school, I was a high school mathematics teacher in the Durham, NC public schools system.
 Now, I collaborate with software engineers and other stakeholders to develop data-driven products.